-Fariba Mollaniaa*, Nasrin Mollaniab, Fatemeh Taktazb,c
+Fariba Mollaniaa,*, Nasrin Mollaniab, Fatemeh Taktazb,c

 Abstract

 The tellurium and tellurium-containing compounds have been used extensively in several ﬁelds such as electronics, optics and biosensor creation.
 Some reductase enzymes could reduce tellurite or tellurate to generate tellurium nanoparticles.
 In this work, the NADPH-dependent nitrate reductase enzyme with tellurite reductase activity was purified from Bacillus licheniformis strain ZT1 that resistant to some heavy metals.
 The Km and Vmax values of purified enzyme were 1.5 mM and 0.3 µmol/min, respectively.
 The enzyme exhibited its optimum activity at pH 9 and 45°C. Divalent cations, such as Mn2+, Ca2+ and Mg2+, had no effect on the activity, while similar concentrations of Cu2+ abolished the activity.
 N-ethylmalemide furthermore could completely inhibit the enzyme activity due to changes in enzyme conformation.
 In order to investigate correctly the effects of water-miscible organic solvents on the behavior of the enzyme, some organic solvents were selected for the investigation.
 The enzyme revealed 65% of its initial activity in the presence of Tween 80.